polarityio/greynoise/README.md

 # Polarity GreyNoise Integration
 The Polarity - GreyNoise integration searches IPs in GreyNoise for internet scan and attack activity related to indicators on your screen.
-The scan and attack activity is then displayed via the Polarity Overlay Window, and we support the GreyNoise Community API out of the box if you do not already have an Enterpise API Key.
+The scan and attack activity is then displayed via the Polarity Overlay Window.

 Sign up for a free GreyNoise Community API key here https://viz.greynoise.io/signup